Iiridayn/pico-tts/README.md

 Based on https://github.com/gmorenz/pico-tts, [upstream changes are CC0](https://github.com/gmorenz/pico-tts/issues/1).
-The Makefile is based on https://github.com/DougGore/picopi with an implicit license, and is probably original enough now anyway.
+The Makefile started from https://github.com/DougGore/picopi/blob/master/pico/lib/Makefile though I've made extensive changes.

 This repository uses submodules - to checkout completely, `git submodule init`, `git submodule update`.
 So, should upstream delete their repo we're out of luck - but this is otherwise a fairly simple and clean method of tracking dependencies.